 For the Operation, choose All Rows.
 This operation provides a way to return all of the rows that were in the original data with the aggregate operator applied to it.
 Next, move the parameters up and click OK.

 This will create a new column in the table.

 Now, remove the Customer and Year and Month columns and expand the AllData column.

 You now have the same table setup as the example.

 So, instead of using complex DAX and circular references, you can use Group By to obtain your desired results easily.

 Basketball Record Example

 For this example, you’ll use the finals records of the Chicago Bulls team in basketball.

-These are best of seven game series in each year.
+These are the best of seven-game series in each year.